ethereum/EIPs/SIPS/sip-53.md

 ### Alternative Price Discovery Mechanism

-There is a potential alternative model for finding the price of each option that would remove the bidding period.
+There exist a number of potential alternative models for finding the price of each option.
-In this design, options would be generated by a simple exchange of a single token for a pair of options.
+One such alternative would remove the bidding period.
+In this design, options would be generated by a simple exchange of a $1 for a pair of options.
+Any binary option market would generate one long option and one short option in exchange for
-Any binary option market would generate one long option and one short option in exchange for a token of its denominating asset plus a fee.
+$1 plus a fee.
 This works because although the specific prices of each option are not known, it is known that together they will pay out a single token.
 Refunds would proceed similarly: a user would have to purchase one of each option to exchange back to other Synths.